-Refer to the U-M Library's information sheet on accessing library resources from off-campus.
-For more information regarding library support services, please refer to the U-M Library Resources section of the UMSI Student Handbook (access to the Student Orientation course required).
+Refer to the U-M Library's information sheet Opens in a new tab on accessing library resources from off-campus.
+For more information regarding library support services, please refer to the U-M Library Resources Opens in a new tab section of the UMSI Student Handbook (access to the Student Orientation course required).